Avadaa/Crypto-exchange/README.md

 Pictures: https://imgur.com/a/k354i9C

+Socket.io might have some problems connecting if the client using a sock5 proxy.

 A site which works a lot like a stock exchange.
 Users can deposit money and trade using those funds.
 Everything works with real world currency (crypto: Ethereum and Tether).
 The project was made for educational purposes only, and is not meant for actual trading.
 Stuff I learned:

 - Web application file structure